 - Invoked in a front-page article on Something Awful in which an irate fan of a radio serial vows to never tune into the program again after the latest chapter had the hero's arch-nemesis kill off several main characters... until the show's writers "fix what they had done", "like they did when the mummy stole the rocket, but it turned out Joyce was on a different rocket".

-- Parodied in a Strong Bad Email where Strong Bad is asked to resolve all the cliffhangers.
+- Parodied in the Strong Bad Email "cliffhangers", where Strong Bad is asked to "resolve all the cliffhangers, please".
 Coach Z trips before he can unmask the Thnikkaman, approaching meteors turn out to be old avocados, and Homestar is reminded that he can't be pregnant because he's male.
 Then the cartoon ends with an actual cliffhanger when Strong Bad's computer gets "Lappy-napped".

 - Happens frequently in Shaggy Dog Stories, where many episodes (especially earlier ones) will end on a cliffhanger, and the following episode turns out to be totally different.

 - In one Adventures of Sonic the Hedgehog episode Dr. Robotnik ties up Tails' tails, making it impossible for him to fly.
 He then throws him and Sonic into a volcano, with Tails saying something like "I can't untie my tails!!"
 After the break, Tails unties his tails and they both escape.

 - The Simpsons invokes the trope at the end of a chapter from a "Radioactive Man" film serial from the 1940's being screened at a comic convention.
 Earth is shown in the middle of an Earth-Shattering Kaboom, already clearly split in two by an atomic bomb when the action freezes and a narrator asks, "Will Radioactive Man be able to save the Earth in time?"